-2019 legislative changes relevant for listed companies included new rules on related party transactions and say on pay.
-Unless listed companies have a business year not corresponding to the calendar year, the rules will show effect in the 2020 AGM season.
-The amendments to the Stock Corporation Act and Stock Exchange Act implementing the Shareholder Rights Directive II (2017/828) entered into force in Q3 2019.
-Directive 2017/628/EU to encourage long-term shareholder engagement was implemented with the aim to minimise the administrative burden on listed companies by avoiding any "gold plating".
-When implementing the rules on the identification of shareholders, the Austrian legislator utilised the scope provided by the Directive, requiring listed companies to obtain information from intermediaries (banks) only on such stockholders which own more than 0.5%.
-As to "say on pay" the implementation again opts for a board-friendly implementation by giving the shareholders a non-contestable advisory vote on the remuneration policy and the remuneration report.
-On material-related party-transactions, the amendment law makes extensive use of the exceptions provided by the Directive, subjecting disclosure only of certain material-related party-transactions and leaving approval of relevant transactions with the supervisory board rather than the shareholders meeting.
+Legislative changes in 2019 relevant for listed companies included new rules on related party transactions and "say on pay".
+The rules first showed effect in the 2020 general shareholder meeting (AGM) season.
+The Directive 2017/628/EU to encourage long-term shareholder engagement was implemented in Austria with the aim of minimising the administrative burden on listed companies by avoiding any "gold plating".
+When implementing the rules on the identification of shareholders, the Austrian legislator utilised the scope provided by the Directive, requiring listed companies to obtain information from intermediaries (banks) only on such stockholders that own more than 0.5%.
+As to "say on pay", the implementation again opts for a board-friendly implementation by giving the shareholders a non-contestable advisory vote on the remuneration policy and the remuneration report.
+On material-related party transactions, the amendment law makes extensive use of the exceptions provided by the Directive, subjecting disclosure only of certain material-related party transactions and leaving approval of relevant transactions with the supervisory board rather than the shareholders' meeting.
 Materiality thresholds as to approval and publication requirements differ; it is 5% for approval and 10% for publication, in each case of the balance sheet total.
-Listed companies must thus approve and disclose material transactions with related parties that cross a materiality threshold of 5% (approval) and 10% (publication) respectively, in each case of the balance sheet total of the company under the annual accounts of the previous year, as to publication no later than upon conclusion of the transaction.
-If several transactions are concluded with the same related party within a financial year, the values of such transactions need to be aggregated to determine materiality.
-Members of the supervisory board qualifying as a related party to the transaction are excluded from the vote.
+Listed companies must thus approve and disclose material transactions with related parties that cross a materiality threshold of 5% (approval) and 10% (publication), respectively, in each case of the balance sheet total of the company under the annual accounts of the previous year, as to publication no later than upon conclusion of the transaction.

-The new disclosure rules on board recommendation and relevant third-party transactions and the requirement for boards to regularly put board remuneration (policy) on the agenda of shareholders meeting will allow activists to increase pressure on the management without having to request specific agenda items on these topics in shareholders meetings.
+The new disclosure rules on board recommendation and relevant third-party transactions and the requirement for boards to regularly put board remuneration (policy) on the agenda of shareholders' meetings will allow activists to increase pressure on the management without having to request specific agenda items on these topics in shareholders' meetings.